 Bio

 Bell began printing in 2012 and creates both small- and large-scale prints, which call for meticulous precision and attention to detail.
 Using paper as her preferred medium, Bell wants to expand the field of printmaking and sculptural paper work.
-Although her working process requires a lot of analysis and specialized technique, Bell nevertheless describes her approach to artmaking as intuitive.
+Her mix of colors and shapes gives the viewer an intimate experience, making them aware of the sensory spaces that exist between themselves, the artwork, and their surroundings.
+Although her working process involves careful consideration, Bell strives to maintain a curious mind and avoid limiting herself to familiar techniques, resulting in a uniquely intuitive artistic approach.

 Works